Matty-El/velo-route/README.md

 -   The ability for users to add ratings to the routes that have been added.
 -   Additional route categories such as countries to broaden the available search options.
+-   Addition of a separate cycling tips page to link from cycling tips.
 -   A newsletter for users to sign up to updates relating to VeloRoute.

 ---